Are Geothermal Heat Pumps Worth It?

 The Environmental Protection Agency endorses geothermal heat pumps as the most environmentally friendly, cost effective heating and cooling system available today.
 The agency reports that one geothermal unit has the same positive environmental effect as planting 750 trees or eliminating two cars from use.

 Choose Shanklin for Geothermal Heat Pump Installation

 At Shanklin Heating & Air Conditioning, we specialize in geothermal heat pump installation.
-Ohio’s temperate climate makes these highly efficient systems the perfect heating and cooling choice for the residents of Dalton, Massillon, and Hudson.
+Ohio’s temperate climate makes these highly efficient systems the perfect heating and cooling choice for the residents of Dalton and Massillon.
 Contact us today to learn more about how you can benefit from installing a geothermal heat pump.